 In Your Yard

 - Plant trees!
-Planting leafy trees outside sunny, south-facing windows helps shade and cool your house in the summer, and allows light to reach those windows in the winter for passive heating.
-Trees also remove huge quantities of pollutants from the air, aid in erosion control, and decrease stormwater runoff.
+Planting leafy trees outside sunny, south-facing windows helps shade and cool your house in the summer and allows light to reach those windows in the winter for passive heating.
+Trees also remove huge quantities of pollutants from the air, aid in erosion control and decrease stormwater runoff.
 Each year in the fall, the City of Fayetteville hosts the Celebration of Trees, featuring a free tree giveaway!
-Learn more about the Celebration of Trees here.

 - Restrict the use of pesticides or herbicides that can wash into storm drains and contaminate rivers and streams.
 Many of these products are also toxic to bees, which are vital to our food production.